 As parents age, they may encounter more challenges at home, and helping them to stay in their home safely may eventually prove to be too much for one family member to take on.

+If a family member is a caregiver, it also could be time to hire help if they’re experiencing caregiver burnout.
 It’s best to discuss these matters with the person who needs help and try to involve them in the decision.
-Try to be calm and patient: Some old people are very sensitive about the issues that come with aging.
+Try to be calm and patient — some people are very sensitive about the issues that come with aging.

 Work with an occupational therapist to identify your parent’s needs, and hire a contractor for more complicated remodeling.

-According to a study by the School of Gerontology at USC, regular exercise is very beneficial for seniors.
-The positive effects include increased balance, increased mobility, increased flexibility, lower blood pressure, and weight maintenance.
+According to the CDC, regular exercise is very beneficial for seniors.
+The positive effects include:

 Exercising at least three hours a week may even add up to five years to a person’s life span.
 Senior adults also benefit from social interaction.